-For example, Figure 5-1 shows two reports.
-The report on the left uses the default column width.
-The same report on the right is modified to optimize its column width.
-As the example shows, the report on the right looks neater, and eliminates wasted space when you print, or export the content to other formats.
+For example, Figure 5-1 and Figure 5-2 show two reports.
+In Figure 5-1, the report uses the default column width.
+In Figure 5-2, the same report is modified to optimize its column width.
+As the example shows, the report in Figure 5-2 looks neater, and eliminates wasted space when you print, or export the content to other formats.